 It’s important that you never base your decisions on assumptions, past experience, or upon standard practices.
 What worked in the past might not work in the present moment.
 You can of course certainly learn from past experience and use it to help guide your current decision, however making the assumption that what worked in the past will also work in the present is very dangerous and can lead to mistakes.

-Along the same lines it’s important to never base your decisions upon standard practices.
+Along the same lines, it’s important to never base your decisions on standard practices.
 Don’t assume that what’s widely accepted is either right or wrong.
 Instead, do some research and identify what works best for you in your particular circumstances.

 What am I potentially not seeing here?